Southern European borrowing costs rise as spotlight turns to EU meeting

-Southern European bond yields rose to near one-month highs on Monday, a sign of investors' unease ahead of a European Union summit later this week over how to tackle the economic fallout from the coronavirus crisis.
-Portugal's 10-year borrowing costs hit one-month highs after Fitch Ratings on Friday downgraded the country's ratings outlook to stable, from positive, saying that its tourism-driven economy was particularly exposed to the pandemic's downside risks.
+Southern European bond yields rose to near one-month highs on Monday, a sign of investor unease ahead of a European Union summit later this week over how to tackle the economic fall-out from the coronavirus crisis.
+Portugal's 10-year borrowing costs hit one-month highs after Fitch Ratings on Friday downgraded the country's rating outlook to stable from positive, saying its tourism-driven economy was especially exposed to the pandemic's downside risks.

-Spain's 10-year bond yields also rose to its highest in a month; Italy's borrowing costs neared one-month highs.
-Selling pressure on Italian government bonds has returned in the past week, undoing some of the benefits of the European Central Bank's massive bond-buying scheme, after euro zone politicians failed to agree to common debt issuance as a means of addressing the crisis.
+Spain's 10-year bond yields also rose to their highest in a month; Italy's borrowing costs neared one-month highs.
+Selling pressure on Italian government bonds has returned in the past week, undoing some of the benefits of the European Central Bank's massive bond-buying scheme, after euro zone politicians failed to agree to common debt issuance as a means of addressing the economic slump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)